SEARCH RFS:

 Can Berberine Improve Type 2 Diabetes?

 Right now, berberine is not an approved intervention for type 2 diabetes.
 However, its mechanisms, which improve blood glucose, seem to improve insulin resistance and lower glucose levels overall.
-Basically, any problems related to metabolic syndrome, berberine shows promise.
+Basically, for any problems related to metabolic syndrome, berberine shows promise.

 That means if you’re a type 2 diabetic, or prediabetic, it’s an interesting and emerging option that you can discuss with your healthcare provider.